The Best Chicken Wing Marinade

 If you end up with leftovers, you can use the marinade as a sauce if you like.
 The important thing to note here is that you must bring it to a boil to kill any pathogens from the raw meat before using it.
 Then, whisk together a small amount of water and a tablespoon of cornstarch per cup of liquid you are trying to thicken and whisk it into the marinade mixture in a small saucepan over medium heat.
 Whisk continuously until thickened.

-Next step is cooking the wings.
+The next step is cooking the wings.
 My favorite way to cook marinated wings is to grill them like this.
-You can also follow the instructions for baking found in this Jerk Chicken Wings recipe, which is essentially to bake them at 450°F until they reach an internal temperature of 165°F, about 40 minutes, flipping them halfway though.
+You can also bake them at 450°F until they reach an internal temperature of 165°F, about 40 minutes, flipping them halfway though.

 Print